civican/legisinfo/44-1/bills/S-6/bill_text.md

   **(5)** Paragraphs 31(1)(f) and (g) of the Act are replaced by the following:

-    impose on the member or permit holder a penalty not in excess of the amount prescribed by regulation, payable to the Association;
+    impose on the member or permit holder a penalty not in excess of **the amount prescribed by regulation**, payable to the Association;

     reprimand the member or permit holder and direct that the reprimand be recorded in the register maintained by the Registrar;